-Theo Moore, Robert Peters and Teresa Lu also contributed to this post.
+Theo Moore, Robert Peters, Teresa Lu and alumna Livia West also contributed to this post.

 It is a busy time for antitrust and competition policy, with major new laws hitting the statute books and enforcers vying to outdo each other in severity in Washington, Brussels, Beijing and London.
 The talk is all about paradigm shifts, tougher rules and bringing big tech to heel.